 As a public company, we are required to maintain internal control over financial reporting and to report any material weaknesses in such internal control.
 Section 404 of the Sarbanes-Oxley Act of 2002 requires that we evaluate and determine the effectiveness of our internal control over financial reporting and provide a management report on our internal controls on an annual basis.
 If we have material weaknesses in our internal control over financial reporting, we may not detect errors on a timely basis and our financial statements may be materially misstated.
 We have only recently compiled the systems, processes and documentation necessary to comply with Section 404 of the Sarbanes-Oxley Act.
 We will need to maintain and enhance these processes and controls as we grow, and we will require additional management and staff resources to do so.
-Additionally, even if we conclude our internal controls are effective for a given period, we may in the future identify one or more material weaknesses in our internal control over financial reporting is effective.
-Moreover, when we are no longer an emerging growth company, our independent registered public accounting firm will be required to issue an attestation report on the effective, our independent registered public accounting firm will be required to over financial reporting is effective, our independent registered public accounting firm may conclude that there are material weaknesses with respect to our internal controls or the level at which our internal controls are documented, designed, implemented or reviewed.
+Additionally, even if we conclude our internal controls are effective for a given period, we may in the future identify one or more material weaknesses in our internal controls, in which case our management will be unable to conclude that our internal control over financial reporting is effective.
+Moreover, when we are no longer an emerging growth company, our independent registered public accounting firm will be required to issue an attestation report on the effectiveness of our internal control over financial reporting.
+Even if our management concludes that our internal control over financial reporting is effective, our independent registered public accounting firm may conclude that there are material weaknesses with respect to our internal controls or the level at which our internal controls are documented, designed, implemented or reviewed.